A Leap Forward?

 Accidental drowning after slipping through the guard rail and being towed face-down at the end of a two-metre tether has been the subject of considerable debate.

 In response to this problem TeamO Marine developed a ‘BackTow’ lifejacket that towed face-up, receiving widespread acclaim in 2013 for innovation.

 An ‘A-frame’ clips as standard to a front loop on the harness and runs up the lifejacket to a point behind the neck.
 It releases manually under load, similar to that of a parachute ripcord.

-BackTow MkII lifejackets with optional AutoLock tether are due on the market by autumn 2018.
+BackTow MkII lifejackets with optional AutoLock are due out by autumn 2018.